What is the purpose of this site?

 Many things.
 It costs too much, it’s arbitrarily applied, and it produces substandard results.
-It also presents potential sudden hardships for residents who might not have the cash on hand to perform the work.
+It also presents potential sudden and unnecessary hardships for residents who might not have the cash on hand to perform the work.
 Our sidewalk repairs have cost us exactly one brand-new, long-overdue furnace upgrade.

 What’s your solution?

 Very simply, we’d like to see sidewalks given the same priority as the roads.
 Sidewalks are part of the public works and as such should be administered and financed publicly.
 Jenkintown promotes itself as walkable community, but it spends more money and puts more effort into making it drivable and parkable.

 Won’t that raise our taxes?